-First and foremost, it is programmable, meaning you can set it to specifically register a target tire pressure.
+First and foremost, this gauge is programmable, meaning you can set it to specifically register a target tire pressure.

-The only real downside is the batteries.
-The 2 batteries are included with the purchase but are not made to be replaceable.
+The only real downside is the batteries of this air gauge.
+The 2 batteries are included with the gauge but are not made to be replaceable.

 While you can replace the batteries, you run the risk of messing up other internal components if you do not know what you are doing.

-Either way, the batteries are slated for at least 2 years of use so you should be able to get enough work out of it.
+Either way, the batteries are slated for at least 2 years of use so you should be able to get enough work out of the gauge.

 - Programmable air-bleed for specific PSI levels

-- Digital sensor makes 0.1 PSI measurement increments
+- The digital sensor makes 0.1 PSI measurement increments

 - Batteries are not supposed to be changed